Process v2.4.3

 Raw text: praxis.txt.

-What I built instead is a reader.
+What I built instead reads with you.

-It doesn't rewrite your book.
 The author writes.
 The AI notices.
 The author keeps the broken pieces.